catherine667/Automatic-Text-Summarization-and-Title-Generation/README.md

 * TextRank and RAKE methods to select sentences with high weights.
 * TextTiling and LDA methods to disperse sentences.
-* Dependency tree compression rules to do sentence compression
+* Dependency tree compression rules to do sentence compression.
-* Novel similarith based Word2Vec method to evaluate the summaries
+* Novel similarith based Word2Vec method to evaluate the summaries.

 ## DTATG: Title Generation on Dependency Trees